 Over the years, monitor style roofs have been traditionally used on barn designs, specifically horse pole barns.
 Today, monitor roofs are found on everything from agricultural metal buildings to houses, shops and garages which may even have an office in the upper section.
-A full monitor has the entire center section raised with trusses supporting the gabled center roof.
-Sheds or "lean to’s" on each side, most notably are attached a couple of feet or more below the main roof, allowing the upper section to have windows or eavelights along the sides for lighting and ventilation.
+A monitor building has the entire center section raised with trusses supporting the gabled center roof.
+Sheds or “lean to’s” on each side, most notably are attached a couple of feet or more below the main roof, allowing the upper section to have windows or eavelights along the sides for lighting and ventilation.

 View popular monitor styles.

-Monitor style pole building barn design has gained popularity, as the need to get the most use from purchased space has come to the forefront.
+Monitor style pole barn design has gained popularity, as the need to get the most use from purchased space has come to the forefront.
 There is always the need for more storage room, a place for a home office, or sometimes just a place for an extra sleeping room or apartment.
-Both guys and gals love to claim the upper area as a place to "get away" for a home hobby area, room to put the computer, TV and lounge area, or even an art studio or hobby room.
+Both guys and gals love to claim the upper area as a place to “get away” for a home hobby area, room to put the computer, TV and lounge area, or even an art studio or hobby room.

 Eave lights in the upper 2’ to 4’ section give natural lighting, cutting down on electricity bills.
 Venting the ridge cap offers an outlet for the warm air rising in the center section.
 Enclosed overhangs in the monitor roof also help to circulate the air by providing an inlet for the cooling breezes.
 Need more ventilation?
 Not a problem.
 Add a cupola with a weathervane, which makes for a sharp looking building and is functional as a roof vent as well!
 Upgrade your ventilation even more by adding gable vents in either end, available in a rainbow of colors and various shapes and sizes.